Andrew Gillum: Election

 Gillum was elected mayor of Tallahassee in 2014.

-In April 2013, Andrew Gillum announced his intention to run for mayor of Tallahassee.
+In April 2013, Gillum announced his intention to run for mayor of Tallahassee.
 Gillum ran against three opponents: Larry Hendricks, Zach Richardson, and write-in candidate Evin Matthews.
-In the August 26, 2014 nonpartisan primary, Gillum defeated Richardson and Hendricks; capturing 76 percent of the vote with 19,658 votes.
-On August 27, 2014, write-in candidate Evin Matthews withdrew from the race, resulting in Gillum becoming mayor-elect.
+In the August 26, 2014 nonpartisan primary, Gillum defeated Richardson and Hendricks, winning 76 percent of the vote with 19,658 votes.
+A run-off election was scheduled to be held on November 4 between Gillum and write-in candidate Evin Matthews.
+Mathews withdrew from the race on August 27, 2014, resulting in Gillum becoming the mayor-elect.

-Tenure in office
+Tenure

 Before taking office, Gillum met with various mayors to learn from their successes.
 He also launched the Tallahassee Mayoral Fellows Program in partnership with Florida Agricultural And Mechanical University and Florida State University, allowing high-achieving graduate students to gain experience working in City government.
 Gillum was sworn into Office on November 21, 2014.

-In January 2015, Gillum strongly supported the City of Tallahassee joining in the Ban the Box campaign; arguing that the initiative does not stop the city from conducting background checks, but rather gives applicants a fair shot at employment and reduces recidivism.
+In January 2015, Gillum strongly supported the City of Tallahassee joining in the Ban the Box campaign, arguing that the initiative does not stop the city from conducting background checks, but rather gives applicants a fair shot at employment and reduces recidivism.
 On January 28 the Tallahassee City Commission voted 3–2 to drop the box.

 On February 17, 2015, Gillum welcomed United States secretary of transportation Anthony Foxx to Tallahassee to kick off the Grow America Express Tour.
 Gillum also contributed to the DOT Fastlane Blog, in which he stressed the importance of long-term transportation investments for America's mid-size cities.

 In an effort to overhaul how City Advisory Committees, a series of local advisory boards, operate in Tallahassee, Mayor Gillum released a survey in March 2015 to gain feedback into the city's numerous boards and motivate citizens to get involved with local government.
-Also in March 2015, Gillum participated in a conference call with other Florida mayors and United States deputy secretary of commerce, Bruce Andrews; a call in which Gillum stated his support for Congress to pass trade promotion legislation that would bolster international trade, and stressed the importance for local governments of a leveled playing field.
+Also in March 2015, Gillum participated in a conference call with other Florida mayors and United States deputy secretary of commerce, Bruce Andrews.
+In the call Gillum stated his support for Congress to pass trade promotion legislation that would bolster international trade, and stressed the importance for local governments of a leveled playing field.

 On March 27, 2015, Gillum held the Mayor's Summit on Children, a large conference in which business and community leaders came together to learn about the importance of investments in quality Early Childhood Education (ECE).
-Speakers included Dr. Craig Ramey, research scholar of human development at Virginia Tech, who spoke about the importance of ECE to language development and the vocabulary gap that can form between those who receive quality ECE and those who do not; and Rob Grunewald, economist at the Federal Reserve Bank of Minneapolis, who spoke about the importance of early learning to the long-term economic success of a community.